 Boston University presents a hands-on experience for high school students interested in journalism, writing or photography.

 The Summer Journalism Academy at Boston University gives high school students the opportunity to expand their skills and prepare for college, either through a residential experience on campus or through remote instruction from home.

 Each academy instructor is also a working journalist, so what’s taught is grounded in real-life experience.
 Each lesson is tied to its practical application, by giving students actual reporting assignments.
 Each day is a sample of life as a news reporter.

 New for 2023 for on-campus students: Stories will be considered for publication in the Daily Free Press, the celebrated college newspaper — a great opportunity for academy students to earn valuable clips for their publishing portfolio.

 - On Campus: News Reporting and Writing: June 26 to July 14, 2023; Photojournalism: June 26 to July 14, 2023; Learn-from-Home: News Reporting and Writing A: June 19 to June 30, 2023; News Reporting and Writing B: July 3 to July 14, 2023; News Reporting and Writing C: July 17 to July 28, 2023; Photojournalism: July 17 to July 28, 2023

-- On Campus: High School students, rising juniors and seniors, with journalism experience; Learn-from-Home: High School students, 14-18, with all experience levels
+- On Campus: High School students, rising juniors, rising seniors and current seniors, with journalism experience; Learn-from-Home: High School students, 14-18, with all experience levels

 - Textbook, Inside Reporting by Tim Harrower, available print or digital, for purchase or rental at Chegg, B&N or Amazon.
 On-campus students can purchase or rent the book, or thye borrow a hard copy from us.
 If a student borrows one of our books and does not return it or return it in the condition they borrowed it, you will be charged $80 for the book.